 If ruptured globe is suspected, then emergent consultation with an ophthalmologist is critical to help preserve vision.
 In addition, optimal outcome following a hyphema depends on early ophthalmologic intervention focused on prevention of rebleeding and avoidance of intraocular hypertension.
 In most instances, patients recover with vision intact.
 Vision loss is more likely in patients with large hyphemas, sickle hemoglobinopathies, or bleeding dyscrasias.

 This review covers the clinical features, initial and definitive management of traumatic hyphema.
 Epidemiology, anatomy, and pathophysiology are covered elsewhere.
-(See "Traumatic hyphema: Epidemiology, anatomy, and pathophysiology".)
+(See "Traumatic hyphema: Clinical features and diagnosis".)

 A rapid overview summarizes the important clinical features and initial management of traumatic hyphema (table 1).